 - 1. Choose Secure Gateway > My Profile. - 2.
 Check the Change Password (For Local Authentication Only) checkbox. - 3.
 Type your current password in the Old Password field. - 4.
 Type your new password in the New Password field.
-A message appears if Strong Passwords are required. - 5.
+A message appears if password is not a strong password. - 5.
 Type your new password again in the Retype New Password field. - 6.
 Click OK to save your changes.